chaza011/CAT-Vehicle-2023-Lane-Detection/README.md

 ## Models
 Here we will show/explain the achitecture for the lane segmentation models as to aid in any confusion when reading the code we provide.
+Here we only briefly go over the general outline of the model and do not go into too much depth.
+Below is the flow of our system: we first send an input image through our lane and object detection models and combine the output to be sent to the lane analyzer.

 <p align="center">
   <img src="https://github.com/chaza011/Lane-Detection/blob/main/Screenshot%202023-11-10%20101525.png"
   alt="The lane analysis process: we first send our image to our lane segmentation model and object detector.
 Then we combine both outputs and send it to the Lane Analyzer" width="1000"/>
 </p>

 ### Convolutional AutoEncoder
+The convolutional autoencoder uses convolution layers to learn valuable features from that image as it encodes it into a lower dimensional latent space.
+The decoder then uses the encoding and brings it back to its original dimensionality, but now in such a way that it satisifes an objective function, which in this case is correctly classifying each pixel as 0 (not lane) or 1 (lane).
 ### U-Net

 ### U-LSTM for Continuous Segmentation